Skip to main content

 Opiate Addiction Treatment Facilities in Nashville, TN

 If you’re searching for opiate addiction recovery in Tennessee, Freeman Recovery Center offers trusted options near Nashville.
-With flexible rehab programs and evidence-based services, you can receive the support you need without an inpatient stay.
+With flexible rehab programs and evidence-based services, you can receive the support you need without an inpatient opiate stay.
 Explore nearby intensive outpatient opiate addiction rehab and start your recovery today.
 Call (615) 645-3677 for more information.

-Opiate Treatment Facilities Burns, TN
+IOP for Opiate Addiction Burns, TN

 Freeman Recovery Center’s opiate addiction rehabilitation facility at 1615 Highway 96, Burns, TN 37029, offers comprehensive detox and residential treatment, with personalized care for opiate dependency and co‑occurring conditions.
 Our structured recovery program includes medical supervision during detox and supportive residential opiate addiction therapy.

-Opiate Treatment Facilities in Dickson, TN
+IOP for Opiate Addiction in Dickson, TN

 Freeman Recovery Center offers outpatient opiate addiction support at 222 State St., Dickson, TN 37055.
 In addition to intensive outpatient treatment for opiate addiction and daily addiction therapy tailored to your needs, we offer Partial Hospitalization Programs (PHPs) and general outpatient care.